 Getting set up for CorDapp development

-There are four pieces of required software for CorDapp development: the Java 8 JDK, IntelliJ IDEA, Git, and Gradle.
+Before you start developing CorDapps, you need to download four pieces of software: the Java 8 JDK, IntelliJ IDEA, Git, and Gradle.

 Install the Java 8 JDK.
-Corda requires at least version 8u171, but do not currently support Java 9 or higher for this version of Corda.
+Corda requires at least version 8u171, but does not currently support Java 9 or higher.

 Corda has been tested against the following Java builds: